xebialabs-community/xebialabs-community.github.io/README.md

 ### Continuous Integration
 #### Travis CI
 We use travis ci as Continuous Integration tool.
 You can simply browse to https://travis-ci.org and login via your github account.
 Once logged in, you'll see all our community plugins being build.
 The configuration for that can be found in the `.travis.yml` file within each repository.
-More information can be found at http://docs.travis-ci.com/
+More information can be found at http://docs.travis-ci.com/.
+Please also configure hipchat notifications as described in here: http://docs.travis-ci.com/user/notifications/#HipChat-notification (TravisCI room) and github releases as described here: http://docs.travis-ci.com/user/deployment/releases/.
 #### BuildHive
-As an alternative you can also use BuildHive (Jenkins in the Cloud for open source). https://buildhive.cloudbees.com
+As an alternative you can also use BuildHive (Jenkins in the Cloud for open source). https://buildhive.cloudbees.com although using BuildHive it is probably not possible to integrate with HipChat and send releases back to GitHub.

 ### Use a gradle wrapper
 An example usage of a gradle wrapper can be found in the xld-cloudfoundry-plugin repository.
 Using a gradle wrapper makes sure we are always using the same gradle version, also on Travis.
 You can copy the example wrapper from the xld-cloudfoundry-plugin repository or create one yourself using `gradle wrapper`.